CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Introduction

-In this work, we introduce \modelname, a family of open-source embedding models tailored for both code and text, available in sizes of 400 million, 2 billion, and 7 billion parameters. \modelname introduces a generalizable training framework that converts multiple programming languages and diverse code-related tasks into retrieval tasks.
+In this work, we introduce \modelname\footnote{Model weights: \url{https://huggingface.co/Salesforce/SFR-Embedding-Code-2B_R}, \url{https://huggingface.co/Salesforce/SFR-Embedding-Code-400M_R}.}, a family of open-source embedding models tailored for both code and text, available in sizes of 400 million, 2 billion, and 7 billion parameters. \modelname introduces a generalizable approach that converts diverse code-related tasks with various programming languages into a unified contrastive training framework.
 Our approach handles 12 programming languages and five distinct code retrieval categories across eight different code tasks, including code-to-text, text-to-code, code-to-code, text-to-text and hybrid text and code tasks.
+To enable the model to retrieve both text and code effectively, we propose a novel multi-stage training method.
+In the first stage, we train the model on text data using LoRA adaptation.
+In the second stage, we continue training with both code and text data while tuning only the newly introduced LoRA adapter.
+This approach preserves the text retrieval knowledge learned in the first stage while enhancing code retrieval, ensuring the model retains strong performance across both domains.
 This comprehensive setup enables \modelname to generalize effectively across various code domains.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a generalizable training approach for code embedding that transforms diverse programming languages and code-related tasks into retrieval tasks.
-This method allows for a unified framework that effectively handles multiple languages and task types, improving retrieval performance across various code tasks. \item Our 7B model, the open-source code embedding model to date, achieves state-of-the-art performance on code retrieval CoIR benchmark, setting a new standard for code retrieval.
-We also evaluate \modelname on RepoEval and SWE-Bench-Lite, demonstrating that improved retrieval significantly enhances end-to-end Retrieval-Augmented Generation (RAG) performance for code tasks. \item In addition to the 7B model, we train smaller models (400M and 2B) that outperform the previous state-of-the-art in code retrieval.
-Furthermore, our models demonstrate competitive performance on text retrieval, making them versatile across both code and text retrieval tasks. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce a generalizable multi-stage training approach for code and text embedding, unifying diverse code-related tasks within a retrieval framework.
+This leads to significant improvements in retrieval performance across multiple programming languages and tasks. \item Our 7B model achieves state-of-the-art performance on the CoIR benchmark, setting a new standard for code retrieval.
+We furhter evaluate \modelname on RepoEval and SWE-Bench-Lite, demonstrating that improved retrieval significantly enhances end-to-end Retrieval-Augmented Generation (RAG) performance for code-related tasks. \item Beyond the 7B model, we develop smaller models (400M, 2B) that surpass prior SOTA in code retrieval, while remaining competitive performance in text retrieval, highlighting their versatility across both domains. \end{itemize}